Best Free Video Downloaders 2026: Top 7 Tested

 Pros:

-– Fully free, no limits, no ads inside the app
+– Fully free, no limits, no in-app ads

 – Built-in torrent client